denizozger/messages/README.md

 $ npx serverless deploy
 ```

+Bear in mind that the configuration in `serverless.yml` needs to be amended as there are some hardcoded values.

 ## Architecture

 This architecture favours decoupling and scalability at the expense of simplicity (there is always a trade-off).